 And as for when the certificate page appears - that's definitely hush time.
 And if there's silence for the first moments of a film - you do not fill it with gossip or comment.
 Film makers have put so much thought into those opening frames - do not ruin it!

 I often feel a little nervous as I enter the cinema.
-I don't want my movie ruined and I don't want a fight with my fellow viewers either.
+I don't want my film ruined and I don't want a fight with my fellow viewers either.
 I'm not afraid of confrontation but it doesn't add to my evening out.
 I realise too that if I'm having a hissing match with the chair swinging crunching gang that I'm causing further disturbance for other viewers.

 I'd like to propose an etiquette for cinema, to be disseminated by as many means as possible.
 And I'd like it enforced by peers and cinema staff.

 Remain in your sears.
 Pretend it's a fairground ride.

 Go to the loo before entering the theatre.

 NO alcohol in cinema - I am sick of breathing in other people's fumes closer than if I'd gone to the pub with a mate, and smelling strangers getting drunk next to me

 Do not lean, kick or put your feet on the row in front.
 Even if seats are free, remember the chairs are attached and the whole row is affected by your leg movements

 Keep rustling to a minimum ... and discourage selling noisy and smelly foods/drinks

 Do not talk once the programme has started - and that includes whispering as it's just as disturbing